Parachutes (Coldplay album): Release and promotion

-The main version of the record contains 10 tracks, with "Everything's Not Lost", the last of them, having a hidden song called "Life Is for Living", clocking in for a total of 7:15.
-The Japanese version contains all main tracks, plus "Careful Where You Stand" and "For You", which were originally released as the B-sides of "Shiver", the hidden song is on the pre-gap of track 11.

-Four singles were released in total: "Shiver", "Yellow", "Trouble", and "Don't Panic".
-The first served as lead single in the United Kingdom while "Yellow" was used in the United States.
-Upon the release of "Trouble", Coldplay abandoned their initial plan of releasing "Don't Panic" as the album's fourth effort, since they deemed three singles were enough for an album.
-Despite this, however, it was released as a single in some European regions.
+Japanese pressings include the songs "Careful Where You Stand" and "For You", which were originally released as the B-sides of "Shiver".
+The hidden portion is located at the pre-gap of track 11.
+Four singles were released in total: "Shiver", "Yellow", "Trouble" and "Don't Panic".
+Upon the release of "Trouble", Coldplay abandoned their initial plan of releasing "Don't Panic", since they deemed three singles were enough for an album.
+However, a number of CDs were made available in select European countries.